Peter Zandan: Other ventures

-Along with being honored in 1998 as a lifetime member of the McCombs Business School's Advisory Council, Zandan has served on the board of public television station KLRU, and Meow Wolf, an arts and media organization based in Santa Fe, New Mexico, which has expanded to Denver and Las Vegas.
+Along with being honored in 1998 as a lifetime member of the McCombs Business School's Advisory Council, Zandan has served on the board of public television station KLRU, and Meow Wolf, an arts and media organization based in Santa Fe, New Mexico, which has expanded to Denver, Las Vegas, and Grapevine, TX.
 Zandan was a professor of entrepreneurial marketing for University of Texas' graduate school of business.

 Community involvement

 Peter Zandan has impacted the Austin community through his social analytics work and external involvement.
 In 2014, he introduced the Zandan Poll, a poll that surveys Austin-area residents to assess their attitudes on the community, economy, health, and transportation of the city.
 As a longtime citizen of Austin, Zandan has watched the community grow over the years and wanted to create an objective tool to measure how Austinites felt their community was evolving.
 Zandan provides this as his gift to the Austin community.
 With the help of KLRU, the poll has expanded into other areas such as “cultural identity” and affordability in order to increase understanding and dialogue on key community issues.

 Zandan has also received Austin's “Soul of the City” business award for his contributions to the community and was the founder and co-chair of the Austin 360 Summit, a one-day issues conference for Austin's high-tech executives.
 Additionally, the former chair and continues to serve on the Austin City Limits committee as a member of the board of directors of KLRU-TV.